ALITA3x/motioncatch/README.md

-# motioncatch-cloud_point-main
-MotionCatch API test code.
-Generate timestamps and signatures, and provide a TCP channel establishment code
+# a simple demo for wifi radar